What is SaaS Marketing? 5 SaaS Marketing Strategies for Your Business

 SaaS marketing requires defining a complex product in a simple and easy-to-understand message.
 Again, this highlights the difference between B2C and B2B products.

 For example, selling chocolate is easy.
 It is delicious and is a simple way to enjoy a moment.
 But selling, for example, B2B pricing software?
 That’s a little more difficult.
-It represents a significant long-term investment for your prospect, and the benefits are more challenging to define in a simple way.
+It represents a significant long-term investment for your prospect, onboarding is likely more complex, and the benefits are more challenging to define in a simple way.

 The sales cycle for selling SaaS products, particularly when they’re B2B, is also considerably longer as a result of this complexity.
 Almost three-quarters (74.6%) of new customer sales in B2B businesses have sales cycles of at least three months, and the same goes roughly for SaaS products.
 Your prospects will do their homework to evaluate your software against competitors to find out which product best suits their needs and addresses their unique pain points.